onerayhan/cs210_trend_followers/README.md

 - Visualizations.ipynb
   To show the performance on of the model on whole data and to visualize the sentiments made from brokerages or news this file is implemented.
 - CS210Visualization.pptx
+- sentiment_of_broker_sites.ipynb
+  Plots the sentiment of 4 different broker sites as percentage comparisons with positive and negative sentiments as categories